-The following comment of hers, which provoked me to write this post, is erroneous and reveals her naïveté – “Salah Abdeslam, who helped orchestrate the attacks on Paris, managed to slip out of the country afterward.
+The following comment of hers, which provoked me to write this post, is erroneous and reveals her naïveté – “Salah Abdeslam, who helped orchestrate the terrorist attacks on Paris, managed to slip out of the country afterward.
 Four months later, he was found hiding in Molenbeek, the Brussels neighborhood where he grew up.
 That’s one of the hardest facts to reconcile: these are Europeans attacking their own homelands.”

-We all stared at her, somewhat taken aback.
-“But Muslim is a religion, not a nationality,” I replied.
+Huh?
+We all stared at her.
+“But Muslim is a religion, not a nationality,” we replied.
 “You were born in France, you were schooled in France, you have a European passport.”
 In fact, she’s an immigrant success story.
-Her (illiterate) mother and father emigrated to France from Morocco in the 1960s or 70s and, thanks to French schools….and to her own diligence, of course, my colleague became a lawyer.
+Her mother and father emigrated to France from Morocco in the 1970s and, thanks to French schools….and to her own diligence, of course, she became a lawyer.

 She has lived in Paris her entire life.
 But she doesn’t feel French.
 She doesn’t feel European.
 She feels Muslim.
 Now why would that be??